nekohkr/casproxyserver/README.md

 ```

 ## Configuration
 By default, the configuration file is config.yml in the same folder as the executable on Windows, and /usr/local/etc/casproxyserver.yml on Linux.
-You can also specify a custom path as a command-line argument:
+You can also specify a custom path as a command-line argument.
 ```bash
 ./casproxyserver ./casproxyserver.yml
 ```